christina-mifsud/box-office/README.md

 ### Description

 For this task, we would like you to display a list of shows by fetching the shows from an endpoint and displaying them in the browser.
-Here's an example of what it should look like:
+Here's what the page should look like:

 ![React Component](./assets/react-component.jpg)